-All counties are required to provide an accessible Vote by Mail option for voters with disabilities.
-This system allows for voters to access their correct ballot online and mark their choices using their own assistive technology.
-Once the ballot choices have been marked, the voter is required to print out the selections and return it by mail, or at a Ballot Drop Box, a Vote Center, or the ROV office.
+All counties are required to provide an accessible Vote by Mail option which is available to any voter, but can be particularly useful for voters with disabilities because of its accessibility features.
+This system allows for voters to access their correct ballot online using their own device, such as a personal computer, and mark their choices, with the option of using their own assistive technology.
+Once the ballot choices have been marked, the voter is required to print out the selections and return the RAVBM ballot.
+RAVBM ballots may be returned using the same methods available to return a regular paper Vote by Mail ballot.
 Information regarding the RAVBM process is available on the ROV website.

-A voter with a disability may request a vote by mail ballot in an accessible format by returning the postage-paid application on the back cover of the County Voter Information Guide or inserted with their Vote by Mail packet.
+A voter may request a Vote by Mail ballot in an accessible format by returning the postage-paid request form on the back cover of their County Voter Information Guide or completing the online form on the ROV website.

-Voters that choose to use this system must affirm they have a disability, must have an internet connection, and must have a printer to print out their ballot selections.
-As all voters receive a ballot in the mail, a voter using the RAVBM system may use the blue envelope they received in the mail to return the ballot, they may also download an envelope template from the RAVBM system, or they may pick-up a replacement envelope by calling the ROV Office at (707) 565-6800.
-The blue envelopes mailed to every voter have a space under the envelope flap where the voter should sign.
+Voters that choose to use this system must have access to an email address, a computer with an internet connection, and a printer to print out their ballot selections.
+RAVBM voters download and print an envelope template from the RAVBM system, or they may request a replacement envelope by calling the ROV Office at (707) 565-6800.